 - 300 mls of boiling water (around a cup full)

-- fresh thyme and rosemary sprinkled over the bird and veggies
+- fresh thyme and rosemary sprinkled over the bird

 for the gravy